Casa Batlló: Tickets

 Tips for Visiting Casa Batlló

-• Book Your Tickets In Advance: Casa Batlló is one of Barcelona's most popular tourist attractions, so gets very busy.
-Book your tickets in advance to avoid long waiting queues at the ticket office.
+• Book Tickets Online: Casa Batlló is one of Barcelona's most popular attractions, so gets very busy.
+Booking online means you can avoid waiting.

-• Gaudi's other properties: If you are a Gaudi fan, why not opt for one of our combined tickets giving you access to other properties such as La Pedrera which is just a short walk away.
-Our Casa Batlló + La Pedrera is a very popular combination.
+• Gaudi's other properties: If you are a Gaudi fan, why not opt for a ticket that gives you access to other properties such as La Pedrera which is just a short walk away.

 • Use the Audio Guide: You get an audio guide with your ticket - use it to learn more about the property.